As a very new member, where only I can tell with a magnifying mirror, to the "Women with Musrashes Club" - I am certain of one fact...

 My plane left on Sunday at 3pm.
-I arrived in Arequipa at 7am in Monday.
+I arrived in Arequipa at 7am on Monday.

-I was happy that I had either window or aisle seats on each of the three planes.
+I was happy I had either window or aisle seat on each of the three planes.

 After saying, "no gracias" to about a dozen men asking if I wanted a taxi, I put a coin worth 2sol into a phone and called Pedro's cell phone number, who informed me that Heidi, the school's coordinator, should be arriving shortly to pick me up.
 Just as I hung up the phone and walked around the corner back to the airport exit where the many taxi men lined the walkway and saw Heidi looking for me, she was holding a sign with my name on it.
 Since it was just after seven in the morning, Heidi suggested we go to the place I'd be staying.
 When we arrived, I met my property owner Juan C.